Updated: Sep 17

 MY OWN TURN-AROUND

 Early on in my own parenting, when my two eldest children were still quite small, I had a lot of unconscious reactions.
 If a mess had been left on the living room floor, I'd want to know who did it and correct them right away.
-I wanted blame.
+I wanted to blame.
 But, I wasn't conscious of it.

 When I read Positive Discipline, I had an "aha" moment.
 I realized that I was continually dragging the children down into the pain of their misbehavior.
 It didn't transform them - and it didn't give the house a good feeling.